jwg4/intermediate_python/topics/parallel/PITCHME.md

 ---
 ## Multithreading
-You start different threads in one Python script.
-These are processes from the CPU's point of view, but all the same process from the RAM's point of view.
-So different threads can run at the same time on different cores, but can all access the same piece of memory.
+ - You start different threads in one Python script.
+ - Separate from the CPU's point of view,
+ - All the same process from the RAM's point of view.
+ - Different threads can run at the same time on different cores.
+ - All access the same piece of memory.

 ---
 ## Multithreading vs. multiprocessing